sigilante/duo/X-extra.md

+_This file is a catch-all and won't be in the release._

 ### Other Functions in the Hoon Standard Library

 Let's look once more at the parent core of the `add` arm in the Hoon standard library: